basil-kawak/mad-libs-project/README.md

 1. **Flexbox**: Use at least one flexbox.

 2. **Highlighting currently focused input**: There should be three possible styles of inputs (style is a vague word here, they just need to be distinguishable to the user):
-* currently highlighted input (if the user is typing in one)
+* currently highlighted input (if the user is typing in one).
-* filled out input (the user has already put a word there -- might require JS here ;) )
+* filled out input (the user has already put a word there -- might require JS here ;) ).
 * empty input (the user has not already put a word there).